-- 1. A signature of the recipient or authorized agent is required at the time of delivery, including facility/provider deliveries. - 2.
-A single signature of the recipient or authorized agent verifying receipt will be sufficient for all the medications in the delivery. - 3.
+- 1. If the provider uses a shipping service (e.g., FedEx, USPS or courier), or any other delivery method, proof of delivery documentation must include a complete record of tracking the item(s) from the pharmacy to the member.
+This would include both the provider's own detailed description of the prescriptions including prescription numbers, and fiscal orders being delivered and the delivery service's tracking information, including date and time of delivery. - A handwritten or electronic signature of the recipient or authorized agent at time of delivery is required for any out of state, any instate controlled substance, or any instate facility (site of administration) deliveries. - Delivery industry tracking receipts (e.g., FedEx or USPS tracking receipts) qualify as a signature for receipt of delivery for instate non-controlled substance deliveries only. - 4.
+A single signature (or tracking receipt as noted above) of the recipient or authorized agent verifying receipt will be sufficient for all the medications in the delivery. - 5.
 A waiver signature form is not an acceptable practice, and such forms will not serve as confirmation of delivery.
-Waiver signature forms are defined by delivery industry standards. - 4.
-Delivery industry tracking receipts that contain a signature of the recipient or authorized agent (e.g., FedEx tracking receipts) qualify as a signature for receipt of delivery. - 5.
-Electronic signatures of the recipient or authorized agent for receipt or electronic tracking slips for delivery are permitted only if retrievable on audit. - 6.
-Documentation confirming delivery must also include the list of prescription number(s) and date the medication(s) was/were delivered. - 7.
+Waiver signature forms are defined by delivery industry standards. - 6.
+Electronic signatures of the recipient or authorized agent for receipt or electronic tracking slips for delivery are permitted only if retrievable on audit. - 7.
 Providers must ensure that a pharmacist counsel the patient consistent with federal (including but not limited to 42 CFR § 456.705(c) and SSA § 1927 (g)(2)(A)(ii)) and State law, rule, or regulation (8 NYCRR § 63.6(8)), and retain records for six years of provision of counseling in compliance with federal and State law, rule, or regulation. - 8.
 Delivery confirmation must be maintained by the pharmacy for six years from the date of payment and must be retrievable upon audit. - 9.
 All shipping and delivery costs are the responsibility of the pharmacy. - 10.
 Medicaid members cannot be charged for delivery if Medicaid reimburses for all or any portion of the item being delivered. - 11.
 The pharmacy is accountable for proper delivery of intact, usable product; the pharmacy is liable for the cost of any item damaged or lost through distribution and delivery.
-The Medicaid Program does not provide reimbursement for replacement supplies of lost, stolen or misdirected medication, medical/surgical supply or DME deliveries. - 12.
+The Medicaid Program does not provide reimbursement for replacement supplies of lost, stolen or misdirected medication, medical/surgical supply or DME deliveries or when confirmation of delivery was made with delivery industry tracking receipts (no handwritten or electronic signature of receipt by recipient or authorized agent). - 12.
 The pharmacy must ensure proper storage is available and authorized agent or recipient is aware of requirements before delivery. - 13.
 All Medicaid claims for drugs that were not deliverable must be reversed within 14 days.